St Andrew's School, Singapore: 1990-present

-In 1990, the two junior schools were combined into one school: St Andrew's Junior School.
+In 1990, the two junior schools were combined into one school: St Andrew's school (junior).
 In 1996, the school had to relocate due to noise pollution from the recently upgraded Pan-Island Expressway.
 The school was relocated in January 1996 and the new school building was declared open by the then Minister for Education, Teo Chee Hean, in 1997.

 As part of the St Andrew's Village project, all three schools were planned to return to Woodsville and Potong Pasir.
 Renovation and expansion of the junior school started in 2003, and the new buildings opened in December 2004.
 Construction of a new secondary school started in 2003, opposite the junior school along Francis Thomas Drive, and opened in December 2004.
 Construction of the junior college started in June 2003 after the secondary school vacated the site and shifted to its holding location.
 The junior college opened in December 2005 and a ceremony was held to mark its return to Woodsville/Potong Pasir.
 The village was officially opened on 26 August 2006, with the ceremony being held at the 1000-seater Cultural Centre in the junior college.

 In addition to these three schools, the village also houses the diocesan office, the Ascension Kindergarten and three church buildings: the Chapel of the Resurrection, Chapel of the Holy Spirit and Church of Ascension.
 Some of the new facilities at the village include an Olympic size swimming pool, a 1,000-seat performing arts centre (Cultural Centre), air-conditioned school halls, gymnasiums, indoor basketball court, roof-top basketball court, tennis courts, cafe, rockwall, astro-turf artificial field and a sheltered bridge across the Kallang River to connect the junior and secondary schools to the junior college across the river.
 In 2010, piling work began for the construction of St Andrew's Hall, a 12-storey hostel with sufficient rooms to accommodate up to 600 students with facilities including a dining room for 600 people, an adjoining multipurpose hall as well as a clinic to serve the residents of the hall and St Andrew's Village.
 St Andrew's Hall was officially opened on 25 August 2012.

 Construction for a new combined indoor sports hall at the existing site of the secondary school canteen block commenced in November 2016 with target for completion by end 2018.
 The new double size indoor sports hall block includes a new canteen for the secondary school.
 The junior school also commenced the PERI upgrading in the same period which will see construction above the current library as well as a new block at the end of the quadrangle facing the junior college.

 There are also currently plans to redevelop the old science block which used to house the pre-university classes and currently houses Ascension Kindergarten.
 The redevelopment plans will include a new student leadership centre.
 The redevelopment plan is expected to be executed upon the completion of the indoor sports hall and PERI upgrading.